Dieser Beitrag enthält Werbung – advertising.

 «Congratulations,» said Vialaron-Allègre, «you’re moving on.» His voice sounded like chalk on a blackboard. …

 «To the South.»

-Roger Blanc is in the midst of a crisis – a crisis?
+Roger Blanc is in the midst of a crisis – one single crisis?

 I’d say he’s in a job crisis, a family crisis, a relationship crisis and an existential crisis.
 He has made himself a powerful enemy and lost his family and friends – and he no longer lives in Paris, but somewhere in the south of France.

-I, Marlowe, would like to remark that the novels cover the period from July to November.
-So just to make it clear that all previous cases (a total of 5!) have happened in about five consecutive months.
+I would like to clarify that the novels cover the period from July to February … March and April … So just to make it clear that all previous cases have happened in about nine to ten consecutive months.
 I think it will go on like this.
-On 1 July, Captain Roger Blanc starts to be on duty in Provence; the cases currently last until November.
-A year is not specified, but current events and catastrophes such as the suicide flight of that Germanwings pilot are woven into the novels as background information.
+On 1 July, Captain Roger Blanc starts to be on duty in Provence; the cases currently last until the next spring.
+A year is not specified, but current events and catastrophes such as the disastrous suicide flight of that Germanwings pilot or the Covid pandemoniac are woven into the novels as background information.